CloudCannon/Jekyll-Tips/_guide/cms.md

 ![Create Site](/img/guide/cms/create_site.png)

-This bring up the file browser for the site.
+This brings up the file browser for the site.
 There's no files at the moment so let's add some!
 Click the connect storage provider button.

 ![Dashboard](/img/guide/cms/dashboard.png)

-We want to sync files from our repository so click next to GitHub and allow CloudCannon access to your account.
+We want to sync files from our repository so click Connect next to GitHub and allow CloudCannon access to your account.

 ![Connect](/img/guide/cms/connect.png)